wheelercj/pzq/README.md

 * Many intuitive keyboard shortcuts (see below), but you will probably only need a few of them.
 * A sound notifies you when a timer has run out.
 * Names and wait times are saved automatically, so the app can be restarted any time if needed.
-* Settings can be changed in the file settings.yaml, which appears in the app's folder the first time it runs.

 ## usage